Eve Fesl: Recognition and honours

 Fesl was awarded "Scholar of the Year" in the 1986 NAIDOC Awards.

-Fesl was awarded a Member of the Order of Australia in the 1988 Australia Day Honours and a Centenary Medal in 2001.
+She was made Member of the Order of Australia in the 1988 Australia Day Honours and a Centenary Medal in 2001.

 Following her mother's death in 2005, Fesl became the senior spokesperson for the Gubbi Gubbi people.

 In December 2016, she was awarded a United Nations Association of Australia award, for "community work and past achievements".